-Tihar Jail officials to seek hangman from UP Prisons to hang Nirbhaya rapists
+Tihar Jail officials to seek Meerut hangman to execute Nirbhaya rapists

 According to reports, officers in Tihar, the largest prison in Asia, had said special ropes for the execution are being brought from jail in Bihar's Buxar, which also sent ropes for the hanging of Parliament attack convict Afzal Guru in 2013.

-Earlier in the day, a Delhi Court said all the four convicts in the 2012 Nirbhaya gangrape and murder case will be hanged at 7 am on 22 January.
+Earlier in the day, a Delhi Court all the four convicts in the Nirbhaya case will be executed in Jail No 3, a senior Tihar Jail official said on Tuesday, hours after a Delhi court issued death warrants against them and declared that they will be hanged at 7 am on January 22.

+Three of the convicts are lodged in Jail No 2, while one is in Jail No 4, the official said.

 Speaking to media, Nirbhaya's mother said,'' The order (on death warrant) will restore faith of women in law.''